mofosyne/TTSShoutboxPHPExperiment/README.md

 * Brian Khuu (2014)

+**2020 Note: This is a very old code from 2014, it may not work now.
+But may be of interest to others.
+It was previously hosted on my personal website, but is now archived here instead.
+Enjoy!**

 This is an experimental text to speech shoutbox designed to read out loud any new messages it receives.
 This allows for semi-real time discussions, that can be followed without having to actively check-up on the page.

 There is many applications for this kind of technology, such as real time dynamic virtual online lectures.